erickarambulo/youtube/analysis.md

 ![download](https://github.com/user-attachments/assets/7dad4c4a-d0f8-475c-a02d-c5a632fac330)

 The Top 50 list appears to be ranked by subscriber count per country, with India at the top and the United States in second place.
-As mentioned earlier, India has a very large population.
+As mentioned earlier, India has a very large population of people .

 ![download](https://github.com/user-attachments/assets/56bae3be-abd5-4e8f-90c7-401c83aebdbb)